Tomb of Joshua the High Priest: History

-The site was first built in the 6th century BCE by Iraqi Jews, and has since become a significant religious building.
-It's located in the Sheikh Ma'ruf Cemetery near the Abbasid Zumurrud Khatun Mausoleum in Karkh.
-It had historically been respected by both Arabs and Jews.
-It is also a pilgrimage site for Jews where Shavuot is celebrated.
 The London Jewish Expositor reported on 20 April 1825 that it was one hour away from proper Baghdad, and witnessed Jewish gatherings that sang songs and chanted prayers dedicated to Joshua the High Priest.
 Around the shrine are also tombs dedicated to several Baghdadi Jewish notables such as hakham Abdallah Somekh, and Jacob ben Joseph Harofe.

 During World War II, after the government of Rashid Ali al-Gilani was expelled, some Iraqi officers loyal to al-Gilani began riots on 1 June 1941 on a road that led to the shrine.
 The riots targeted the Jews who were on their way to celebrate Shavuot.
-Some sources say those riots would eventually lead to the events of the farhud.
+Some sources claim that those riots would eventually lead to the events of the Farhud.
 Although the attack, which some sources report was on young Jews attending Shavuot in the shrine, was unrelated.
-In the 21st century, the shrine saw preservation but most of the Jewish text have since been removed.
+In the 21st century, the shrine underwent preservation efforts, but most of the Jewish texts have since been removed.

-Although the site is largely agreed to be the tomb of Joshua the High Priest, it is also mistaken to be the tomb of Joshua the prophet.
-11th century Muslim scholar al-Khatib al-Baghdadi mistakenly refers to it as the tomb of the Prophet in one of his History of Baghdad volumes.
+Although the site is largely agreed to be the tomb of Joshua the High Priest, it is also mistaken to be the tomb of Joshua ben Nun.
+11th-century Muslim scholar al-Khatib al-Baghdadi mistakenly refers to it as the tomb of the Prophet in one of his History of Baghdad volumes.
 The New York Times published in an article from 20 February 2021 that showed that locals have also rebranded the shrine as belonging to the prophet Joshua since the disappearance of the Iraqi Jewish population.